Here is the terminology describing the core concepts that will help you set up and manage your content with WordLift:

 Now computers, just like humans do, understand that a text like [Thubten Gyatso] is not just made of two words but, it has a much richer meaning.
 [Thubten Gyatso] is a person, more specifically he’s the 13th Dalai Lama who was born in the Tsang-Ü province in Tibet on the 12th of February 1876.

 All this information - collectively shared in public sources like Wikipedia and Freebase - is organised in intelligent models known as Graphs that are helping computers think the way we do and helping us find this information more quickly and even compute it (i.e. providing answers to question like “Was Trinley Gyatso his predecessor?”).

 Web pages are about many different kind of “things”.
 WordLift uses the Schema.org vocabulary to describe a variety of entity types, each of which has its own set of properties that can be used to describe the entity.
 The broadest item type is Thing, which has four properties: name, description, url, and image.
-WordLift also supports: Person, Place, Event, Organization and Creative Work (and more types are constantly added to this list).
+WordLift supports all the entity types of the schema vocabulary.

 A vocabulary is a collection of things (or entities).

 With WordLift, users can create their own custom vocabulary by creating entities and describing their properties (i.e. [Europe Day] is held on 9 May and celebrates peace and unity in Europe).
 These entities might already exist in publicly available sources like Wikipedia and Freebase.
 In this case WordLift provides a list of suggested entities that can be linked to (or reconciled with).

 When linking entities to each other, WordLift uses the

 owl:sameAs property; this means that we’re talking about the same thing (or simply that both entities share the same “identity”): “Yes, I’m talking about that same [Europe Day] that Freebase describes with machine id m/04f6ymq”.